 What are the sources of revenue for local governments?

-Local governments collected almost $1.5 trillion of general revenue in 2013.
-Revenue from local property, sales, and other taxes totaled $608 billion, about 41 percent of general revenue.
+Local governments collected $1.7 trillion of general revenue in 2017.
+Revenue from property, sales, and other taxes totaled $707 billion, or 42 percent of general revenue.
 Intergovernmental transfers accounted for 36 percent of local general revenue in 2017 (figure 1).

-Revenue from property taxes was $442 billion in 2013—30 percent of local government general revenue and the largest single source of tax revenue (figure 2).
-Revenue from sales taxes was $102 billion—7 percent of general revenue.
-Revenue from individual income taxes was $29 billion—another 2 percent—while revenue from other taxes (such as stadium taxes and business license taxes) was $34 billion— just over 2 percent.
-Charges and fees, such as water, sewerage, and parking meter fees collected by municipal or county governments, provided $339 billion or 23 percent of general revenue.
+Local governments collected $509 billion from property taxes in 2017, or 30 percent of local government general revenue.
+This was localities’ largest single source of tax revenue.
+Sales taxes (general and selective) provided local governments $124 billion (7 percent of general revenue) and individual income taxes accounted for $33 billion (2 percent).
+All other taxes—including corporate income taxes, hotel taxes, and business license taxes—provided $40 billion in revenue (2 percent).
+Charges and miscellaneous fees, such as water, sewerage, and parking meter fees collected by municipal or county governments, provided $385 billion (23 percent of local general revenue).

-Likewise, while the share of general revenue from local taxes has remained at about 40 percent, the composition of tax revenue changed.
+Since 1977, the share of local general revenue from taxes has remained steady at about 40 percent.
+However, the composition of tax revenue has changed somewhat.
 The contribution of property taxes to general revenue declined from 34 percent in 1977 to 30 percent in 1979, fell to a low of 27 percent in 2000, then returned to 30 percent in recent years.
-Meanwhile, revenue from sales taxes increased from 5 percent to 7 percent between 1977 to 2017 (figure 2).
+Meanwhile, revenue from sales taxes steadily increased from 5 percent to 7 percent between 1977 to 2017 (figure 2).

 Although local government revenue was about the same relative to gross domestic product in 1977 (8.6 percent) and 2017 (8.7 percent), it has fluctuated over the period (figure 3).
-The figure fell to a low of 8.0 percent in 1980 and peaked at 9.9 percent in 2009.
+The percentage fell to a low of 8.0 percent in 1984 and peaked at 9.9 percent in 2009.

-Much of the change in local government revenue relative to the economy was because of fluctuations in transfers provided by the federal and state governments.
-Transfers fell from 1977 through most of the 1980s and increased slowly though the 1990s.
-This source of revenue is cyclical; it grew sharply during the 2001 and the 2007–09 recessions, receding in both cases as the economy recovered (figure 4).
+Much of the change in local government revenue relative to the economy resulted from increasing and decreasing transfers from federal and state governments.
+Transfers fell from 1977 through most of the 1980s but increased slowly though the 1990s.
+This source of revenue is mostly cyclical; it grew sharply during the 2001 and the 2007–09 recessions, receding in both cases as the economy recovered (figure 4).